Cathedral of the Annunciation (Stockton, California): The Cathedral's stained glass windows

 The Cathedral of the Anunciation has many diverse designs of stained glass windows, The very first stained glass window was "The Prophets of the Old Testament" which were placed on the wall of the choir by the organ.

 The "Church Art Glass San Francisco" created the St. Peter and St. Paul window and the other windows like "The Annunciation" were made by Carl Huneke.
 Msgr.
 McGough selected the theme of the windows from the cathedral along with Sister Peter and Sister Maurice accompanying him for inspection of the construction of the stained glass over the years.
 The stained glass were restored by Frand Warthemenn in 1997 and have been the same way since then.

-The cathedral preserves these amazing stained glass windows with lots of care and importance for the history of these amazing and historical pieces of art, so well preserved that little to no damages have been done or formed on these amazing pieces of stained glass art.

-Many can agree that the most majestical part of the cathedral is the stained glass and what mostly stands out of the stained glass is the beautiful vibrant colors that make the cathedral a very beautiful combination of heaven and earth which attracts more people and faithful to mass at the cathedral.